-The levels are well designed and have the right 'retro look' which sets the atmosphere for the player very nicely.
-The scrolling is perfectly smooth and it also offers some nice parallax effects.
+The levels are well designed and are adorned with the right 'retro look' which sets the atmosphere for the player very nicely.
+The scrolling is perfectly smooth and it also offers some pleasing parallax effects.

-The levels vary a lot; each one is coloured as it should be to match the setting.
-The colour schemes match the mood of the backdrop which again generates a nice bit of atmosphere within the game.
+The levels vary a great deal; each one is coloured as it should be to match the setting.
+The colour schemes match the mood of the backdrop, which again generates a nice bit of atmosphere within the game.

-A little polish overall would heighten the mood even further.
+A little polish overall would heighten the mood yet further still.

-As you are aware I am a huge fan of retro gaming and this game manages to capture the magic of the 80s and 90s perfectly.
+As you are aware I am a huge fan of retro gaming, and this title from BrainDrain manages to capture the magic of the 1980's and 1990's perfectly.

 - The in game music is catchy and well composed

-- Graphics have the right cartoony feel suit the game well
+- Graphics have the right 'cartoony feel' and suit the game well

-- 'Checkpoints' are set throughout each level meaning you do not have to go all the way back to the top of the current screen once you have passed a checkpoint
+- 'Checkpoints' are set throughout each level meaning you do not have to go all the way back to the top of the current screen once you have passed the checkpoint marker

-- 'One more go' factor.
+- It does have that 'One more go' factor.
 The game can be frustrating at times, but you do want to keep at it and reach the next level

 - Collision detection is good, although it could be improved a little.
-It is certainly good enough to allow the game to remain playable
+It is certainly good enough to allow the game to flow and remain playable

-The full game is available as a free download and install for your android device and is well worthy of your attention.
+The full game is available as a free download and install for your android device.

 Download Pearl In Peril